A woman on a sofa with a laptop open viewing a cognitive map

 2. Identify Patterns and Connections

-3. Understand User's Mental Models
+3. Understand Users' Mental Models

 4. Diverse Nature and Purpose

-You can use cognitive maps in many areas.
+One of the biggest benefits is that you can use cognitive maps in many areas.
 You can use them to brainstorm ideas, plan projects or make decisions.
 They fit different fields like business, education and design.

 • In business, cognitive maps help teams understand complex problems and find solutions.